 Collaborative Project Expeditions provides support for doctoral students to work with a faculty sponsor to create or redesign an undergraduate course at Duke that integrates collaborative, project-based work as a central element of the course design.
 Participating students will receive a stipend of $1,500 and will be expected to spend approximately 75 hours over the course of the summer or a semester developing the collaborative project in consultation with their faculty sponsor.
 We expect to fund two to four doctoral students.

-While we will consider applications on a rolling basis, the priority deadline for applicants proposing a Summer 2021 expedition is Friday, April 16 at 5:00 p.m.
+While we will consider applications on a rolling basis, the priority deadline for proposing a Summer 2021 expedition was April 16, 2021.

 What Are Collaborative Projects?

 Collaborative projects are learning experiences that require students to work in teams on a research question using the academic knowledge and skills concurrently being developed in the course.
 Collaborative projects strengthen students’ ability to apply classroom learning to interdisciplinary or disciplinary challenges and work effectively on teams, and should culminate in the creation of new knowledge, tangible works and/or creative or artistic products.

 Collaborative projects can take a variety of shapes and may be adjusted to fit different courses, disciplines, levels and goals.
 Examples of collaborative projects deployed in other courses include having teams of students:

 - Examine a collection of archival materials to develop an interactive library exhibit and research guides to “open” the archive to new scholarship

 - Develop, test and iterate an open-source application to address an identified problem

 - Work with nonprofit clients to design program evaluation plans that meet each client’s needs

 - Partner with an NGO to develop a white paper on a current or emerging policy issue